 On April 15, 2019, La Petite Baleen celebrated 40 years of teaching...Read More

-At La Petite Baleen, we strive to make learning fun.
+We strive to make learning to swim fun.
 Throughout our program, we incorporate fun in order to keep students engaged.
 Teachers lead students through a variety of learning activities disguised as games.
 Here are just a few ways that we apply this in our program:

 Baby & Toddler